The Ultimate Guide to Finding a Great Account Executive

 A great referral is the holy grail of recruitment.
 In fact, the perfect recommendation can slash your time to hire, and reduce your recruitment costs significantly.
 88% of employers say that referrals are the leading source of superior candidates!

-If you’re on the lookout for an excellent account executive, be sure to also incentivize referrals from your existing team members.
+If you’re on the lookout for an excellent account executive, be sure also to incentivize referrals from your existing team members.
 To earn their referrals, you might, for instance, decide to offer them cash rewards or other prizes as motivation.

-Account Executive job description examples, and a template to get started
+Account Executive job description examples and a template to get started

-The skill shortage means that it’s now tougher than ever before for recruiters and hiring managers to find the best talent; in order to effectively capture the attention of the most sought-after account executives, you’ll need to have an excellent job description.
+The skill shortage means that it’s now tougher than ever before for recruiters and hiring managers to find the best talent; to effectively capture the attention of the most sought-after account executives, you’ll need to have an excellent job description.

 Here’s a look at some inspiring account executive job description examples – and why they’re so great: